 2. Check AirDrop Settings

-There is one inactive setting and two active settings for AirDrop: Receiving Off prevents anyone from sharing anything with you over AirDrop, while Everyone accepts shares from any sender, and Contacts Only limits shares to people whose email address or mobile number appears in your contacts.
-(These settings are also useful for ensuring you don't become the victim of an unsolicited AirDrop share.)
+There is one inactive setting and two active settings for AirDrop: Receiving Off prevents anyone from sharing anything with you over AirDrop, Contacts Only limits shares to people whose email address or mobile number appears in your contacts, and Everyone for 10 Minutes temporarily accepts shares from any sender (Note: On earlier versions of iOS and iPadOS, the latter option is called Everyone.
+The 10-minute limit was introduced to help prevent users from becoming the victim of an unsolicited AirDrop share.)

-If you're having trouble getting AirDrop to work, try switching to Everyone if it's not already selected.
+If you're having trouble getting AirDrop to work, try switching to Everyone for 10 Minutes (or Everyone) if it's not already selected.

 Adjust AirDrop Settings on iPhone and iPad